306-668-8810 ext 145

 Director, Learning and Development

 Shari Furniss first joined the Health Quality Council in 2004.
 In October 2011, after a two-year leave, she returned to the organization.
-She is part of the Learning and Implementation Services team, with a focus on building system capability in using Lean tools, concepts and philosophies.
+She is part of the Learning and Implementation Services team, with a focus on building system capability in using quality improvement tools, concepts, and philosophies.